djtersteegc/coleco-adam-ade-pro-shield/docs/assembly.md

 ### Micro SD Card Connector

-This is the common push-push Micro SD module with level shifters.
-Sometimes is will say "Catalex" (maybe the original designer?) on the back of the PCB.
+This is the common push-push [Micro SD module](https://www.aliexpress.com/item/1873549637.html) with level shifters.
+Sometimes it may say "Catalex" (maybe the original designer?) on the back of the PCB.
 You will need to remove the pre-soldered right angle header they all seem to come with so you can mount it upside down on the ADE shield board.

 ![image-20210305180028998](micro-sd-front.png)